Tumblers: A Novel Collider Signature for Long-Lived Particles

-Looking ahead, in order to assess what the results in Table~\ref{tab:eventcounts} portend in terms of the prospects for identifying a signal of new physics within the context of our model at the HL-LHC, we must take into account the relevant SM backgrounds.
-Fortunately, one of the advantages of searching for signal processes which lead to DVs is that these backgrounds are typically extremely low.
-The dominant contribution to the SM background in searches for displaced jets at the LHC arises as a consequence of multi-jet events in which poorly reconstructed tracks lead to the identification of spurious DVs.
+After the contribution involving genuine DVs is suppressed in this way, the dominant contribution to the SM background in searches for displaced jets at the LHC is generally the one which arises as a consequence of multi-jet events in which poorly reconstructed tracks lead to the identification of spurious DVs~\cite{Sirunyan:2018pwn,Sirunyan:2021kty}.
 Most such events arise from purely strong-interaction processes.
-Since both $\tau_1$ and $\tau_2$ satisfy $c \tau_n > \mathcal{O}(1\mathrm{~mm})$ for all of our benchmarks, the displacements of the DVs from $\chi_1$ and $\chi_2$ decay away from the primary vertex are typically well above $0.1~\mu$m.
+Since both $\tau_1$ and $\tau_2$ satisfy $c \tau_n > \mathcal{O}(1\mathrm{~mm})$ for all of our benchmarks, the DVs that result from $\chi_1$ and $\chi_2$ decay are typically significantly farther that $0.1~\mu$m away from the primary vertex.
 For displacements of this size, events involving additional primary vertices from pile-up do not represent a significant background~\cite{Sirunyan:2021kty}.
 Thus, a rough estimate of the background event rate at the end of the full HL-LHC run can be obtained simply by scaling the expected number of background events obtained from searches using Run~2 data after the application of all relevant cuts by the ratio of the corresponding integrated luminosities.